canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 **Delete most your indexes**.
 Identify your main table and check if it has more than 5 indexes.
 But, don't create indexes on every key of a JOIN.

-Also, keep in mind if you rebuild an index for a table, SQL Server will remove all plan cached related to that table.
+Also, keep in mind if you rebuild an index for a table, SQL Server will remove all plans cached related to that table.

 **Rebuilding your indexes is the most expensive way of updating statistics.**